openwebwork/pg/macros/README.md

 - remove `answers/answerDiscussion.pl` (not used in OPL/Contrib)
 - Remove `contexts/contextPeriodic.pl`.
 Labelled as deprecated.
 No problems in OPL/Contrib.
 - only place `answerUtils.pl` is used is inside `unorderedAnswer.pl` (combine?  refactor?)
-- none of the LiveGraphics is working.
-Search for `LiveGraphics*.pl`
 - What is the `fracListChecker.pl` macro?
 In a number of `Contrib/Mizzou` problems.
 - The following are not in OPL/Contrib:
   - `contextMatrixExtras.pl`